Compliment your product with:

 A woman’s life and sexuality holds several milestones: puberty and first periods, pregnancy/ies, and menopauses.
 These key moments come with major hormonal changes that have an impact on a woman’s sexuality, her sex drive and the way she enjoys sex.
-Menopause is sometimes dreaded, when in fact, it can be a great opportunity to rediscover one’s body and sexuality.
+Sometimes dreaded, menopause can be a great opportunity to rediscover one’s body and sexuality.

 Etymologically, menopause means “period ending”.
 This term refers to the time when the ovaries stop producing estrogen and progesterone, the hormones needed for reproduction.
 When a woman is menopausal, she cannot get pregnant anymore.